saberland/saber/website/pages/docs/functions.md

 layout: docs
 ---

-Besides `pages` folder which is used to create HTML pages, you can also use `functions` folder to create pages in other formats.
+Saber functions are used to evaluate code in Node.js environment and return JSON-format data that you can embed in your app code.

 ## Using `functions` folder